• Home

 The refuge is amazing!
 You will be in total awe of the number of birds you see as you drive along the driving trail.
 It is crazy when you come around the corner and there are a ton of bright pink Roseate Spoonbills just waiting for you.

 There is a great educational center at the beginning of the refuge!
 There are wonderful displays that are great for all ages.
-They have hands on educational displays with a ton of easy to understand information.
+They have hands-on educational displays with a ton of easy to understand information.
 One recommendation is to make sure and meet Ranger Becky if she is working while you are there.
 We had the chance to take a tour with Ranger Becky and she is truly a fountain of knowledge about the area.

-She does interpretive and kids programs at the park.
-While we were there she showed us a ton of wildlife that we might have missed walking down the trail.
-I almost teared up at one point during our visit.
-We were standing in the educational center and one of Ranger Becky’s students came to visit her.
 She was so excited to see Ranger Becky and give her a hug she was shaking.
 She couldn’t wait to tell Ranger Becky all about the wildlife she had seen and how much she remembered from her classroom visit.
 It was so cool to see a kid that excited about nature and talking with a Park Ranger!

 One tip we have for your visit is to make sure that you wear bug spray and bring it with you.
 The mosquitoes and No See Um Bugs are prevalent in some areas of the refuge since it is right next to the water.
 We forgot our bug spray one morning and lets just say we paid for it big time!